MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-code-coverage-results-v2.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Use this task to  code coverage results from a build.
+Use this task to get code coverage results from a build.
 <!-- :::editable-content-end::: -->

 :::moniker-end